toan-tran/ansible_playbook_collection/ansible_playbook_collection/playbooks/roles/cdh_scm_agent/README.md

 ## Introduction ##

-This playbook will install Cloudera Manager Agent 5.x.x on CentOS.
+This playbook will install Cloudera Manager Agent 5.x.x on RHEL and Debian family OS.

 In conjunction with the CDH_SCM_Manager playbook, it forms a starting point for creating / managing a Cloudera Hadoop cluster.